aws/aws-cdk-rfcs/text/0107-construct-library-module-lifecycle.md

 ## Appendix C: Action Items

-- [ ] automate the creation of new tracking issues when new CFN-only modules are autogenerated
+- [ ] automate the creation of new tracking issues and GitHub project when new CFN-only modules are autogenerated
-- [ ] create an example tracking issue for reference
-- [ ] update `package.json` for all CFN-only modules to 'stable'
-- [ ] update `package.json` for all modules in 'developer preview'
-- [ ] add an AWS Lint rule that checks the `package.json` maturity tag
 - [ ] determine the final, easy to find, location for this document
-- [ ] update AWS CDK README to include a link to this document